stliang/ferrorod/README.md

 ## Design Choices
 This project uses the crocks js library.
 I found crocks conceptually close to Haskell.
 Folktable and Elm are also good.
 Folkable is more concerned with smooth integration with JS which forgos currying.
 For large team, Folktable might make more sense.
 As for Elm, more overhead might be required when integrating with the Firebase client library.

+## Security Test Cases
+1. Backend should block privilege escalation without exposing PII in exception message
+2. Backend connextion exception should not expose PII in exception message